When is swimwear not swimwear according to the tariff book?

 You may think that swimwear is swimwear, how many varieties can there be.
 A lot, let us tell you.

-Here, we dive into the specifics of determining the correct tariff codes for various swimwear items, focusing on bikinis and swim shorts for men.
+Here, we dive into the specifics of determining the correct tariff codes for various swimwear items, focusing on bikinis and swim shorts for men, and the newest entrant to the market, period swimwear, which carries its own surprising classification.

 If you’re interested in the classification of other Summer products, take a look at our camping blog which breaks down how to classify other popular Summer items.